NY to NJ Moving Specialists

 New York to New Jersey Moving Guide

 Planning a 283 mile interstate move from New York to New Jersey?
 This moving guide will help you compare living in New York vs New Jersey across 7 important categories.
-Compare the pros & cons (like high cost of living vs lower cost of living), food & health (like Bagel with Lox vs Taylor Ham/Pork Roll), real estate & housing (pre-war, modern high-rise vs colonial, cape cod), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.
+Compare the pros & cons (like sky-high rent vs more affordable housing), food & health (like Bagel with Lox vs Taylor Ham/Pork Roll), real estate & housing (pre-war, modern high-rise vs colonial, cape cod), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.

 Key Takeaways: